Formula One to launch new racing series for women - WHIZ News

 The announcement comes less than two months after another all-female event, the W Series, cut its season short due to financial problems.

-The W Series has been free to enter for drivers, unlike most developmental series which require young drivers to bring their own financial backing from family money, investors or sponsors.
+The W Series has been free to enter for drivers, unlike the F1 Academy and most other developmental series which require young drivers to bring their own financial backing from family money, investors or sponsors.
+It also uses Formula Three cars rather than the modified Formula Four-specification cars planned for the F1 Academy.

+W Series CEO Catherine Bond Muir said she believed the two events could coexist.

+“W Series welcomes any initiative which shares our ambition to provide more opportunities for women in motorsport,” Bond Muir said in a statement.

 W Series ran into financial trouble this season and canceled its final three races in Mexico and the United States, to focus on raising funds for 2023.
 It has yet to publish a schedule for next season.